AFB-M/Malaria-Detection/README.md

 * Evaluation on validation data.
 * Saving the final trained model (`malaria_resnet18.pth`) for deployment.

-You can upload this notebook to the repository.
-It will not affect the app functionality, as it is not used during runtime.

 ---

 ## 🔎 Labels and Prediction